mpontus/100-days-of-code/log.md

 **Today's Progress**: Web Audio API.
 Been trying to make a tool, that's gonna capture a stream and repeat it after some duration of silence.

 **Thoughts**: Maybe I'm overthinking it.

+### Day 48: September 4, 2017

+**Today's Progress**: runPrettier module.
+More TODO entries.

+**Thoughts**: I'm having hard time doing something when I know its bad.
+Todo list should have helped me with that, but perhaps it could be made more accessible.